bdcaf/bdcaf.github.io/content/post/dev/datascience/Corona03/index.md

 {{< bundle-figure name="unnamed-chunk-13-1..svg" class=""  caption="Austria shows two mild interventions and one very vague one." >}}

+## Americas

 ```r
 changepoints("USA")
 ```

 {{< bundle-figure name="unnamed-chunk-14-1..svg" class=""  caption="USA" >}}
+Don't have the data at hand - but the rise around 14th seems to coincide with a change in testing.
+I believe CDC confirmation longer required since March 12th ([info](https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/testing-in-us.html?CDC_AA_refVal=https%3A%2F%2Fwww.cdc.gov%2Fcoronavirus%2F2019-ncov%2Ftesting-in-us.html)).
+The March 21st fits with world wide interventions.

+# Conclusion

+It's quite interesting to see how interventions are visible in the growth data.
+This data is inherently coarse as it is only updated daily and also anonymized.
+Therefore change-points are likely only accurate to a day at best, also when several interventions happen within a few days they likely get grouped into a single change point.

+Still even with this simple methods dates appear to line up - though the incubation time is not a precise method.
+This time is smeared out, but I have not considered this effect.
+Looking at the figures the change points appear for me closer to interventions than the incubation time - not sure if I interpret it wrong or this is an effect of the smearing.

+It is nice that the model is relatively simple to visualize and read.
+There are  "small" changes stretched over large periods that I believe are artifacts of non-linearity - I wonder if I could improve the model to reduce those.

+It would be interesting to see how well the changes agree with actually implemented measurements and which measurements are not showing.
+Though it will be difficult to collect these so it will need to wait.